Is Rotisserie Chicken Healthy? The Truth from a Dietitian

 Nutritional values of rotisserie chicken or homemade roast chicken will vary depending on preparation methods and seasoning, as well as if you’re choosing light or dark meat.
 Dark meat is a bit higher in fat and calories than light meat.

-The bottom line: you’ll find the same nutrients and lean source of protein in rotisserie birds that you’ll find if you roast a whole bird at home.
+The bottom line: you’ll find the same nutrients and lean source of protein in chickens that you’ll find if you roast a whole chicken at home.
 Be mindful of the high sodium levels if that’s important for you, but rotisserie chickens can still be a healthy choice for many people.

-One of the biggest pros of rotisserie chicken is that its a great source of protein.
-Protein plays important roles for bodily functions including muscle repair, hormone production, and immune support.
-Protein is also essential for staying full and satisfied after your meal, a key component to weight maintenance.
+One of the biggest pros of rotisserie chicken is that it’s a great source of protein.
+Protein plays important roles in the body including muscle repair, hormone production, and immune support, and it’s essential for staying full and satisfied after your meal.

 In addition to protein, rotisserie chicken provides significant amounts of B vitamins, particularly B6 and B12, which play vital roles in energy metabolism and neurological function.
 Minerals like phosphorus contribute to strong bones and teeth, while selenium acts as an antioxidant, helping to protect cells from damage.